sukanyasmeher/sfal-vsd/README.md

 In VLSI terms, it means " If a design is well-controllable and well-observable, it is said to be easily testable".

 ### What is Design for Testability (DFT)?
-It a technique which facilitates a design to become testable after production.
+It a technique that facilitates a design to become testable after production.
 In another way, adding an extra design for an existing design to make sure it is tested after fabricated.
 Some of the examples are
 - For `macros`, we use `MBist logic`
 - For `flops`, we use `scan chains`
 - for `combinational circuits`, we use `generate test patterns`

-### Why is DFT necessary?
+### Why do we do DFT?
+It makes the testing easy at the post-production process.

+There are namely 3 levels of testing after a chip is fabricated.
+- `Chip-level` or `die-level` where the chip is manufacture, usually done at foundry.
+- `Board-level` when chips are integrated on the board/packages to make sure it works with other modules
+- `System-level`, when several boards are assembled such as a chip within a laptop.

+***DFT is also done due to economical and market needs.***

+### When and where the DFT design is included?

+When is it included? - At the beginning of the ASIC design flow

+Where exactly is it included? - during the synthesis (front-end)

 </details>